omaraljaved/Facility_Location_Optimization/README.md

 3. Considers distances between facilities and customers.
 4. Enforces customer demand satisfaction and facility capacity constraints.
 5. Uses the Gurobi solver for optimization.

+## Results
+The code displays the optimal facility locations and customer assignments based on the solved optimization problem.